pulp/pulp_ansible/docs/workflows/signature.rst

 - fulcio_url: The URL of the Fulcio instance to use for getting signing certificates.
 Defaults to the Fulcio public good instance URL (https://fulcio.sigstore.dev).
 - tuf_url: The URL of the TUF metadata repository instance to use.
 Defaults to the public TUF instance URL (https://sigstore-tuf-root.storage.googleapis.com/).
 - oidc_issuer: The OpenID Connect issuer to use for signing.
 Defaults to the public OAuth2 server URL (https://oauth2.sigstore.dev/auth).
+- oidc_client_secret: The encrypted OIDC client secret to authentify to Sigstore.
 - ctfe_pubkey: A PEM-encoded public key for the CT log.
 - enable_interactive: Enable Sigstore's interactive browser flow.
 Defaults to False.